Suffering from chronically tight hamstrings can leave you feeling restricted with robotic motions and rigid movements.

 - Strength-training – Building your core and leg muscles will make hamstrings less susceptible to injury.
 Try incorporating exercises like leg curls, dead lifts and hip extensions into your training routine.

 - Stretching – For the safest and most effective hamstring relief, stretch by lying on your back while bringing the leg towards your face.
-Avoid stretching standing up and reaching for your toes, as this can overextend the lower back instead of isolating the hamstring muscle.
+Avoid stretching standing up and reaching for your toes, as this can over-flex the lower back instead of isolating the hamstring muscle.

 - Massage – Using a lacrosse ball for myofascial release will target trigger points, enable circulation, and can help restore the hamstring’s full range of motion.